zane0703/NewPipe/README.md

 # Project Overview

-This project is a desktop implementation of the NewPipemobile experience.
+This project is a desktop implementation of the NewPipe mobile experience.
 It is important to note that this is not a direct UI port.
 Because Android’s UI framework and Java Swing are fundamentally different APIs, the interface has been rebuilt from the ground up for a desktop-native experience.

 ## How it Works